Sincide/dotfiles/README.md

 ### Clipboard
 The system uses Cliphist for clipboard management:
 - Automatically stores text and image clipboard history
-- Accessible through Wofi interface
+- Accessible through Fuzzel interface

 More keybindings can be found in `~/.config/hypr/hyprland.conf`